 'Cornish Heritage in Penzance'

-Bewnans Kernow is in the process of establishing 'Cornish Heritage in Penzance' as a centre to celebrate, exhibit, research and develop knowledge of Cornish history and Cornish culture.
+Bewnans Kernow has established 'Cornish Heritage in Penzance' as a centre to celebrate, exhibit, research and develop knowledge of Cornish history and Cornish culture.

-We would like to thank our funders - the National Lottery Heritage Fund, Cornwall Community Foundation and Big Lottery 'Awards For All' for their invaluable support in helping us launch the venue.
+We would like to thank our funders - the National Lottery Heritage Fund, Cornwall Community Foundation and Big Lottery 'Awards For All' and Penzance Town Council for their invaluable support in helping us launch the venue.